Welcome to the map!

 The map has been built with significant volunteer effort from Dave Menninger (Vacancy Collaborative, Data Working Group).
 Together, the map collaborators (and their student interns) have invested countless hours reaching out to community organizations to gather and confirm information.
 Going forward, we anticipate that InvestSTL will become the permanent home of the map and lead in the refinement, and liaise with the organizations to ensure it is kept up to date and becomes a beneficial tool for the St. Louis Region.

 For now, the map is maintained through volunteer effort.
 So that the map will remain up-to-date going forward, we are working toward a permanent home with InvestSTL.
 In addition, we are building processes for maintaining the map that leverage the knowledge of nonprofits, city agencies, and individuals directly connected to the organizations shown on the map.
 The value and quality of the map will depend on people from across the St. Louis community.
-If your organization is missing, let us know (but be sure to review our to make sure it’s a fit).
+If your organization is missing, let us know (but be sure to review our definitions page to make sure it’s a fit).
 Additionally, if you are aware of organizations in the St. Louis County or Metro East regions which should be placed on a map like this one, please let us know by filling out this form.

 Comments or questions?
 Contact us

 Working Definitions for Types of Community Organizations

 Neighborhood Association - An organization which provides a forum through which neighbors can build relationships with one another, identify community problems, and collectively act to protect and improve their communities.
 (Knickmeyer et al, 2003).
 They are often managed by volunteers.
 (NTEE Code S22).
 Participation is typically open to residents, businesses, and property owners in the area.
 Neighborhood associations often serve as an important liaison between residents and city officials, developers, and other organizations.
 This category also includes other kinds of resident associations (e.g., tenant associations, homeowner associations) that perform the functions described here.